 Boston’s abundant green spaces and coastal location help it to support a surprisingly large variety of bird species, including some that might not be expected in the center of a city.
 But if we think, again, of the city as a kind of habitat, and try to see it as a bird would, it can be easier to understand some aspects of its appeal.

 No one has done this better than J.A.
 Baker, who in The Peregrine writes that "to hawks, these gritty country lanes must look like shingle beaches; the polished roads must gleam like seams of granite in a moorland waste.
 All the monstrous acts of man are natural, untainted things to them.”

 In the same way, we can try to see the towering buildings of the financial district as cliffs, and thereby understand their appeal not only to the ubiquitous pigeons but also to those very Peregrines that prey upon them.
-You can actually do a bit of birdwatching from the comfort of your own home by watching the MassWildlife's Falcon Cam, which documents in real time the family of Peregrines living in the clock tower of the Customs House.

 However, if you’re interested in getting out into the nice weather and seeing some other birds, the BPL has a variety of great resources to help you understand what birds you’re seeing, where to find them, and what their behaviors mean.

 Guides to Identification and Behavior